ecomfe/react-hooks/packages/scroll-position/docs/useScrollPosition.md

 ## useScrollPosition

-Observe and returns scroll position of an element or window.
+Observe and return scroll position of an element or window.

 ```typescript
 interface ScrollPosition {